Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 Even though we don’t generally think about it this way, when we place something on our skin we are, in a sense, feeding our bodies.

-So, much like how we should consider what we eat, we should also be conscious of what we’re placing on our skin too.
+So we should be a little more conscious of what we’re placing on our largest organ.

-Sitting all day is terrible for your health… and may even take years off of your life.
-While a few hours a day on your butt may be unavoidable depending on what you do for a living (I’m certainly not innocent here – writing involves a lot of chair time), it’s important that you make a point to move.
+I spend a decent portion of my time on my booty.
+Kind of a side effect of writing, ya know?
+And hey, a few hours a day on your butt may be unavoidable depending on what you do for a living.
+But it’s important that you make a point to move.
 Preferably a few times everyday.

 That doesn’t mean you have to get a gym membership, invest in fancy equipment or take up running if that doesn’t interest you.
 If you hate it you won’t stick to it.
-Make it fun!
-Switch things up and keep it interesting.
+But it is possible to make exercise fun!
+And you can even switch things up when you want to to keep it interesting.

-Personally, I enjoy yoga, weight lifting, crunches, jump rope, long walks and random solo dance parties.
-The Fitness Marshall is also an awesome way to dance, work out and have fun (this one’s my favourite).
+Personally, I enjoy yoga, crunches, jump rope, long walks and random solo dance parties.
+The Fitness Marshall is also an awesome way to dance, work out and have fun at the same time (this one’s my favourite).
 Extra points if you’re giggling through it all.

-Regardless of what you choose to do, find ways to move that beautiful body of yours everyday.
+Regardless of what you choose to do, find ways to regularly move that beautiful body of yours.
 I know that we often have such a strong resistance to developing an exercise routine.
 But exercise actually makes you feel damn good, mentally and physically.
 And even short bursts of physical activity are good for your health!
 Your immune system is definitely a huge fan.

 So find that outlet that you enjoy.
-Martial arts, dance, yoga, running… whatever floats your boat.
+Martial arts, dance, pilates, running… whatever floats your boat.
 If you enjoy it and have fun doing it it’s much easier to make it a priority.

 It takes a village… to be healthy, fulfilled and happy.
 Seriously – I wouldn’t be where I am today without my amazing, loving family, incredible friends and extremely caring and helpful doctors and health care providers.
 They’re my team and I’d be lost without them.